IIIF/api/source/api/presentation/2.0/index.md

 The content-type of the response _MUST_ be either `application/json` (regular JSON), or `application/ld+json` (JSON-LD).
 If the client explicitly wants the JSON-LD content-type, then it _MUST_ specify this in an accept header, otherwise the server _MUST_ return the regular JSON content-type.

 If the regular JSON content-type is returned, then it is _recommended_{: .rfc} that the server provide a link header to the context document.
-The syntax for the link header is below, and further described in [section 6.8 of the JSON-LD specification][XXX].
+The syntax for the link header is below, and further described in [section 6.8 of the JSON-LD specification][json-ld-68].
 The context _MUST NOT_ be given in the link header if the client requests `application/ld+json`.

 ```
 Content-Type: application/json